cobaltgit/Quark/README.md

 * RetroArch cores updated to their latest versions from source
 * CPU profiles configured for best performance/battery life balance
 * Overlays for handheld systems
+* Support for network services, including Syncthing, SSH and file transfer over SFTP or HTTP!

 ## Hotkeys